-We have advocated for our clients in appellate courts on a wide range of issues, including the First Amendment and other constitutional provisions, legislative challenges, commercial litigation, maritime matters, insurance coverage and bad faith issues, labor and employment, education law, and a host of other matters.
+We have advocated for our clients in appellate courts on a wide range of issues, including the First Amendment and other constitutional provisions, legislative challenges, commercial litigation, utility rate cases, maritime matters, insurance coverage and bad faith issues, labor and employment, education law, and a host of other matters.

 Our appellate practice takes various forms, depending on the needs of the client.
-We routinely represent parties on appeal after representing them in the trial court – and we know that a winning appellate case often begins at the trial court level.
-In other cases, we have been brought into a case only after trial, whether to reverse a loss or preserve a victory.
+We routinely represent parties on appeal after representing them in the trial court.
+In other cases, we have been brought into a case only after trial.
 In still other cases, we have filed amicus curiae briefs, so that our clients can be heard on legal issues of importance to them even when they are not formal parties to the case.
-And, our attorneys have been repeatedly called upon to assist in preparing other attorneys for oral arguments before the U.S. Supreme Court, and various appellate courts.
+In addition, our lawyers often assist in preparing other lawyers for oral arguments before the U.S. Supreme Court, and various appellate courts.